jchen20/ReadMe-/README.md

 ## Usage

 This app is currently not live on the Play Store.
-Feel free to download the app files, but please note that you will need your own google-
+Feel free to download the app files, but please note that you will need your own google-services.json for the API to function correctly.

 ## Future Implementations